dominik-pichler/Balmung/README.md

 The aim of this project is, to build exactly this navigation system by developing a tool that automatically identifes central ideas in a given field.

+## 3. Information Retrieval System
+To be added